lithium-hypercube/Model-M2-Type-C/README.md

 		1. Solder the components to the board normally
 		2. Use side cutters to cut away the solder/remaining component legs on the underside.
 Try to cut close to the PCB but don't damage the traces.
 		3. Add more solder/flux to the pad.
 Try to get a smooth blob of solder.
 Don't add too much though
-5. Install firmware and test the board by shorting some pads
+5. Install firmware and test the board by shorting some pads (carefully)
 6. Cut the keyboard's case to make the USB C connector hole larger (I used a fretsaw to do this)

 The traces on the membrane might have corroded with time.
 Use a multimeter to check for connectivity.
 Note that trace resistance might be high, so the multimeter might not make a sound even if there is a connection.
 Try not to scratch the membrane pins.
 I used conductive copper tape (as in, the sticky side is also conductive) to repair damaged traces on mine.